lmfit/uncertainties/doc/user_guide.rst

    pair: nominal value; scalar
    pair: uncertainty; scalar

-You can access the nominal value and standard deviation for any Variable with the `nominal_value` and `std_dev` attributes:
+You can access the nominal value and standard deviation for any :class:`UFloat` object with the `nominal_value` and `std_dev` attributes:

 >>> print(x.nominal_value,  x.std_dev)
 2.7 0.01